awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 Use the procedures in this topic to copy a DB snapshot\.
 For an overview of copying a snapshot, see [Copying a DB snapshot](#USER_CopySnapshot)

-For each AWS account, you can copy up to five DB snapshots at a time from one AWS Region to another\.
+For each AWS account, you can copy up to 20 DB snapshots at a time from one AWS Region to another\.
 If you copy a DB snapshot to another AWS Region, you create a manual DB snapshot that is retained in that AWS Region\.
 Copying a DB snapshot out of the source AWS Region incurs Amazon RDS data transfer charges\.

 For more information about data transfer pricing, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.